At least pre-owned golf clubs have a better reputation than used cars.

 Rock Bottom Golf

 I’ve used Rock Bottom Golf for several years and have always been impressed with their selection, value and prompt shipping.
-Besides pre-owned clubs with every big name manufacturer represented, they also offer open box return specials and 50% off clearance items.
+Besides pre-owned clubs with every big name manufacturer represented, they also offer open box return specials on new equipment and 25 to 50% off clearance items.
+If you want to save money, this site has a low price guarantee, 30-day playable guarantee on pre-owned clubs and 90-day performance guarantee on new clubs.

 One of the things I really like about 2nd Swing’s used club pages is they rate the condition of each club.
 For example, a rating of 9.5 means it’s in mint condition and a 6.0 rating means it’s in poor condition.
 The majority of used clubs offered are in the 7.0 and 8.0 range.